Preparation

 The European migration policy increasingly relies on the externalisation and militarisation of border protection, which severely restricts the rights of protection seekers, especially in border regions, and often subjects them to inhumane conditions:

-- Instead of establishing policy mechanisms that allow people on the move to apply for asylum in Europe in a legal and safe way, people seeking protection are in many cases arrested, beaten and increasingly criminalised at the borders. people seeking protection are in many cases arrested, beaten and increasingly criminalised at the borders.
+- Instead of establishing policy mechanisms that allow people on the move to apply for asylum in Europe in a legal and safe way, people seeking protection are in many cases arrested, beaten and increasingly criminalised at the borders.
 If access to asylum is granted, asylum processes usually take several months to years and asylum-seeking people are forced to live for long periods in camps with sometimes inhumane living conditions.

-- The attempt to prevent people from migrating and fleeing to Europe no longer takes place only at the European borders, but is outsourced by the EU to African or Eastern European states.
-In order to outsource the responsibility for people seeking protection in Europe, the EU cooperates with states such as Turkey or the paramilitary militia of the so-called "Libyan Coast Guard".
+- The attempt to prevent people from migrating and fleeing to the EU no longer takes place only at the European borders, but is outsourced by the EU to African or Eastern European states.
+In order to outsource the responsibility of protecting refugees to other states and to prevent people from fleeing to Europe, the EU cooperates with states such as Turkey, Niger, Tunisia and the paramilitary militias of the so-called "Libyan Coast Guard".
+Groups like Refugees in Libya and Refugees in Tunisia are fighting against the prevailing violence and for justice, especially in North African states.

 Legal foundations and asylum in Europe